Alex-M-Yordanov/Java/Marketplace/README.md

 ### Usage
-   Once the application is set up, you can interact with it through the command-line client.
+&nbsp;&nbsp;&nbsp;&nbsp;Once the application is set up, you can interact with it through the command-line client.
 Here's a simple interaction:

 1. Start the Server: Run the Server class to start listening for client connections.
 2. Start the Client: Run the Client class.
 The client will connect to the server and await commands.